GooberCraft/StormtrooperX/SECURITY.md

 - Use proper file permissions for the `plugins/` directory

 ### Database Security

+**H2 (Embedded)**:
 - The H2 database file is stored locally and not exposed externally
-- Ensure proper file system permissions on `plugins/StormtrooperX/playerdata.mv.db`
+- Ensure proper file system permissions on `plugins/StormtrooperX/players.mv.db`
 - Include the database file in your backup strategy
+- Database is automatically created with secure permissions

+**MySQL (Optional)**:
+- Use strong passwords for MySQL database users
+- Restrict MySQL user permissions to only required operations (SELECT, INSERT, UPDATE)
+- Enable SSL/TLS for MySQL connections in production
+- Keep MySQL server updated with security patches
+- Use firewall rules to restrict MySQL access to trusted hosts only
+- Store credentials securely in `config.yml` with restricted file permissions (chmod 600)

 ### Network Security
 - StormtrooperX does not open any ports